IonesioJunior/Spycular/README.md

 ## 🤝 Contributing

-Wish to contribute to Pynocchio?
+Wish to contribute to Spycular?
 Fantastic!
 Check our [CONTRIBUTING.md](./CONTRIBUTING.md) guide to get started.

 ## 🙏 Acknowledgements